NarubyRiverlione/steamboiler/memory-bank/progress.md

 ## Next Milestone

-The next milestone is to implement the condensation pump and complete the water cycle in the system, followed by implementing the energy balance approach for steam generation.
+The next milestone is to implement the aerator between the condenser and the boiler, followed by implementing the energy balance approach for steam generation.
 This involves:

 1. Implementing the energy balance approach for steam generation:
    - Calculating the energy needed to heat water to the boiling point